AvisekNaug/Eskind_Control/README.md

 This repository creates an initial controller for deployment at Eskind Library.
 The main set of commands to start the deployment is

+**Please note that either conda or miniconda being used has 64 bit arch.**

 clone the repository
 ```bash
 git clone https://github.com/AvisekNaug/Eskind_Control.git